NOAKES: ‘DOG DID NOT BARK’ – PROOF OF HIS INNOCENCE?

 “As a physician, you give prescriptions every month for chronic conditions and you don’t see any improvements in health.
 Actually, things tend to get worse over time.

-“So we started to question: as physicians practising recommended guidelines, why aren’t we seeing the desired improvements in health?
+“So we started to question: as physicians practising recommended guidelines, why aren’t we seeing desired improvements in health?
 Why is evidence-based medicine not working?

 Therefore, a question all doctors should ask is: Why isn’t it working and what can we do better?”